SSDA Conference 2025

 Inspiring and entertaining with his adventures through the South of Scotland, Timmy will share how slowing down and savouring the region is key to its charm and appeal.
 Also the importance of storytelling and how connecting with communities delivers an authentic and unique experience to each visitor

-The SSDA Conference is generously supported by
+The SSDA Conference was generously supported by